kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 * there are two connections between marko and other people who he "knows" (josh and vadas).
 * there are four connections between people and software, such that the people "created" the software.
 Lop was created by marko, peter and josh, which ripple was created by josh.

-In this example, we use the name of the person or software to make up their id, rather than ascribe them numbers (as shown in the diagram).
-We will not use the "weight" along each connection as it is shown in the diagram.
+In this example, we use the name of the person or software to make up their id, as in real life, rather than ascribe them the numbers used in the diagram.

 ### Entity Types

-Here, we add person and software entity types:
+Here, we add person and software entity types to the graph, via the Graql shell:

 ```sql
 insert person isa entity-type;